 - Hunter Bergman, senior marketing major from Neligh, Nebraska, and Lauren Lewis, a junior marketing major from Omaha, Nebraska, received Rising Stars Scholarships from NRC Health.
 Bergman is pursuing his undergraduate certificate in sales excellence.
 The scholarship celebrates and rewards students with an interest in business development, marketing and entrepreneurship.

-- Janessa Hageman, and Scott Swenseth, associate professor of supply chain management and analytics, were interviewed for a Nov.
+- Janessa Hageman, and Scott Swenseth, faculty director of Business Graduate Programs and associate professor of supply chain management and analytics, were interviewed for a Nov.
 11 Daily Nebraskan article about students and recent graduates entering a booming job market.
 Read the article.

 - Katie DiVall, senior supply chain management major from Arkansas City, Kansas, Brian Saravia Mejia, senior supply chain management major from Norfolk, Nebraska, and Hannah Walker, sophomore supply chain management major from Parkville, Missouri, represented Nebraska at the STAFDA Annual Convention in Orlando.
 STAFDA represents the best companies and leaders in the construction/industrial supply chain.